Kenan–Flagler Business School

 Prerequisite courses do not need to be complete at the time of application.
 However, it is typically beneficial for the admissions committee to see grades in as many prerequisites as possible during the admissions review.
 Students must complete all business school prerequisites before they are eligible to start in the Undergraduate Business program.

 Students are encouraged to take several of the business prerequisite courses in their first year at UNC.
 It is common for students to leave 1–2 of the business prerequisites to take in their second year.
-If students wish to be considered for admission in the spring semester of the second year, they need to complete all requirements by the end of the first semester of the second year.
-To be considered for admission in the fall semester of the third year, all requirements should be completed by the end of the second year.
+If students wish to start the business curriculum in spring semester of the second year, they need to complete all requirements by the end of the first semester of the second year.
+Otherwise, all requirements should be completed by the end of the second year.

 For the foundational skills in foreign language, the business school neither requires a particular language nor requires coursework beyond level 3.
 Please note, however, that some overseas study programs are language-based and may necessitate a student’s proficiency beyond level 3.